alltrust/Portfolio/projects/portfolio-project.md

 );
 ```

-Beforem, we used the Emotion cache to ensure that CSS-in-JS styles were rendered on the server side, but in this component we use it to for client-side rendering.
+Before we used the Emotion cache to ensure that CSS-in-JS styles were rendered on the server side, but in this component we use it to for client-side rendering.

 #### New features coming soon